 One of Vermilion’s defining strengths is our belief that sharing our success is essential to being a success.
 We have embedded this philosophy in our mission, and we continue to live it today.
-Our objective is to ensure that our all stakeholders, our shareholders, employees, communities, and partners, benefit from our achievements.
+Our objective is to ensure that our stakeholders, our shareholders, employees, communities, and partners, benefit from our achievements.

 This approach, based on the concepts of inclusive and sustainable growth, frames our business strategy and guides our role in the energy transition.
 As the energy transition continues to advance, two avenues of action have become increasingly important to us.